-Our fees cover all of the work* required to complete the purchase of your new home, including dealing with registration at the Land Registry and dealing with the payment of Stamp Duty Land Tax (Stamp Duty) if the property is in England, or Land Transaction tax (land tax) if the property you wish to buy is in Wales.
+Our fees cover the entire conveyancing process* as outlined below in the key stages.
+This will include dealing with the registration at the Land Registry and dealing with the payment of Stamp Duty Land Tax (Stamp Duty) if the property is in England, or Land Transaction tax (land tax) if the property you wish to buy is in Wales.

 *our fee assumes that:

 - This is a standard transaction and that no unforeseen matters arise including, for example, (but not limited to) a defect in title which requires remedying prior to completion or the preparation of additional documents ancillary to the main transaction.

 - This is the assignment of an existing lease and is not the grant of a new lease